There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Literally farm-stays, agriturismi are places away from the cities, generally in the countryside, hills or mountains, or in some ancient villages, where you can experience rural life and eat traditional, local food.
 Most of them have rooms for the guests and offer the opportunity to see how animals are raised, or how to farm the land, and more activities.

-Agriturismi vary in types and activities offered, depending on the owners’ choices, but are always required to have a piece of land or some typical, traditional activity as part of their offer, because the main objective of these accommodation options is that of giving value and spreading knowledge about the agricultural life in a particular part of the country.
+Agriturismi vary in types and activities offered, depending on the owners’ choices.
+By law, they must have a piece of land or some typical, traditional activity as part of their offer.
+That’s because the main objective of these accommodation options is to give value and spread knowledge about the agricultural life in a particular part of the country.

 Most people who choose to stay in an agriturismo for their holidays do so to escape the chaos of the cities, and maybe try some new experience.
-But of course, there is a downside to this: these places are usually isolated and not well connected by public transportation.
-If you choose to visit an agriturismo in Sardinia, you will necessarily need a car.
+But of course, there is a downside to this.
+These places are usually isolated and not well connected by public transportation.
+If you choose to visit an agriturismo in Sardinia, you will need a car.
 Driving is essential to get anywhere near these places.

 What Is An Agriturismo And Who Is It For?